-And it makes sense.
+Which makes total sense.
 There’s only so much you can do in one day.
-Saying no is a matter of necessity, because it’s simply impossible to “yes‘ all the things.
+Learning to say no is a matter of necessity, because it’s impossible to “yes‘ all the things.

 First, here’s what you should know about saying no at work.